alihoseiny/word_cloud_fa/README.md

 ![](https://github.com/alihoseiny/word_cloud_fa/raw/master/Examples/masked-example.png)

-This module is an easy-to-use wrapper for [word_cloud module](https://github.com/amueller/word_cloud) The original module doesn't support Farsi Texts.
-But by using **WordCloudFa** you can generate word clouds from persian texts all texts those have Persian and English words.
+This module is an easy-to-use wrapper for [word_cloud module](https://github.com/amueller/word_cloud).

+The original module doesn't support Farsi Texts.
+But by using **WordCloudFa** you can generate word clouds from texts those are including Persian and English words.

-This module is not just a wrapper and adds some features to the original module.
+This module is not only a wrapper, but it adds some features to the original module.

 <!-- toc -->